-There were no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that occurred during the quarter ended March 31, 2023 which have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the 3 months ended June 30, 2023, the Company transitioned its day-to-day accounting processes to a new external firm including automating its vendor payments while also initiating the transfer of the overall process to an enterprise type accounting platform.
+These changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that occurred during the quarter ended June 30, 2023 are intended to enhance our internal control over financial reporting.